-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, it's the black sheep of one of adventure gaming's most misunderstood franchises, and the weirdest cruise you'll ever take.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+This week, it's the black sheep of one of adventure gaming's most misunderstood series, and the weirdest cruise you'll ever take.

 In fairness, there is a reason why Larry 2 doesn't follow in its predecessor's footsteps.
 The original game wasn't the first adult title on the market by a long stretch (it was itself a parody remake of an older text-based game called Softporn Adventure), though it was still a risky release.
 Many stores refused to stock it, and most players didn't really get what it was.
 In short, it wasn't a sex game, it was a game about sex.
 There was a hooker, there were drugs, there was a gold-digging professional wife and lots of other stuff you certainly wouldn't get over in King's Quest, but if you were after eroticism, you'd come to the wrong place.
 The one sex scene was a bouncing CENSORED box.
 The most graphic it got was a bit of cleavage.
 Occasionally, there'd be a rude word, a dodgy moment, a fart joke, or a conversation about flavoured condoms.
 It certainly wasn't a game for kids, but it was basically harmless.

 While popular, the series soon became (and remains) a bit of a pariah in the games world.
-Largely, that's down to a misunderstanding - that they're porn games in which the player goes around trying to have sex with random women, because he can't get a date of their own.
-They're not, which is why they've both lasted so long as a mainstream series while garbage like Lula 3D and 7 Sins gets stuck out of sight, and why they've always had a relatively strong female following too over the years.
+Largely, that's down to a misunderstanding—that they're porn games in which the player goes around trying to have sex with random women, because they can't get a date of their own.
+They're not, which is why they've both lasted so long as a mainstream series while garbage like Lula 3D and 7 Sins gets stuck out of sight, and why they've always had a relatively strong female following over the years.

-In practice, the first three and a half are actually about a naive guy in search of love (as I wrote about here) .
-The next few games are all-out comedies about Larry's many humiliations trying to be the player he's set himself up as, made funny by the fact that he brings pretty much everything on himself but always bounces back.
-The series lost its way in the seedy fifth and sixth games, but the seventh - Love For Sail - is an excellent adventure in its own right, and a genuinely funny naughty postcard game.
+In practice, the first three and a half are actually about a naive guy in search of love.
+The next few games are all-out comedies about Larry's many humiliations brought about by trying to be the player he's set himself up as, made funny by the fact that he brings pretty much everything on himself but always bounces back.
+The series lost its way in the seedy fifth and sixth games, but the seventh—Love For Sail—is an excellent adventure in its own right, and a genuinely funny naughty postcard game.

 Leisure Suit Larry 2 landed a year after the first game, and in many ways, it was a wimp-out sequel.
 The sex element was dialed down in the hope of getting more sales, only for fans to complain that it wasn't as adult/dirty as the first (delete according to tastes), while stores still refused to stock it on the grounds that it probably was.
 In its place came... how can I put this?
 Oh, yes.
 Dribbling insanity.